-A continuous, well-defined mass of material of sufficient ore content to make extraction economically Ore body possible.
+Ore body A continuous, well-defined mass of material of sufficient ore content to make extraction economically feasible.

-Mine development The work carried out for the purpose of opening up a mineral deposit and making the actual ore extraction composition, and if formed under favorable conditions, a definite crystal forms.
+Mine development The work carried out for the purpose of opening up a mineral deposit and making the actual ore extraction possible.

-A naturally occurring homogeneous substance having definite physical properties and chemical Mineral metalliferous minerals.
+Mineral A naturally occurring homogeneous substance having definite physical properties and chemical composition, and if formed under favorable conditions, a definite crystal forms.